-Google Analytics for Advisors in Only 3 Numbers
+Google Analytics 101 for Financial Advisors

 Most advisors have a strong aversion to trying to understand their website’s metrics through Google Analytics.
 Why is this, when we know advisors tend to be numbers-driven and analytical in nature?
 Our best guess is because Google Analytics is jargon-rich, confusing and overwhelming.
 In an effort to provide users with all the data they’ll ever need, the analytics platform can be difficult to sift through or find anything meaningful.